eromicyle/eromicyle/README.md

 ## Hi there 👋

+### 🌱 I’m Currently Learning
+- **JavaScript**: Diving into advanced concepts to enhance web development skills and write more efficient, scalable code for my projects.

 <!--
 **eromicyle/eromicyle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.